 To date, over one million images have been shared with Unsplash.
 That’s one million image rights given up, one million chances for photographers around the globe to sell their images for cold hard cash gone, and one million images that multi-billion dollar organizations have been able to choose from, commercial free, and make money from in their advertising campaigns.
 Over 50,000 images per month are being uploaded to the service now, and that is a crying shame.
 Copyright grabs like this are absolutely killing the industry, but Unsplash and those who support them want you to think otherwise.

 Companies like Peak Design, SquareSpace, Pinterest, Polarr, Medium, Dropbox, Brevite, Moment, and many others support this abomination.
 Companies who you would think would support photographers, companies who you would think hold our work in high regard, all just happily taking, using, and making money off the backs of hardworking photographers and creators like it’s not a problem.
-The only way we are going to be able to stop this is through education and spreading the word.
+The only way we are going to stop this is through education and spreading the word.

-We all need to do our part to let other photographers know that there are much better ways to share work (Behance is just one example), and that there are legitimate ways that you can make money from your images.
+We all need to do our part to let other photographers know that there are much better ways to share work (Behance is just one example), and that there are legitimate ways for you to make money from your images.
 Please, stop giving away your work in the hope of fame that will not come.
-Love your work, cherish it, put it to work for you, make money that is rightfully yours from it, and certainly don’t support Unsplash or any of the image thieves listed above.
+Love your work, cherish it, put it to work for you, make money that is rightfully yours from it, and don’t support Unsplash or any of the image thieves listed above.